mrjay42/antistasiTutorial/README.md

 3. Third we'll make it run on your gaming computer

-This has been tested on Ubuntu 20.04 and Debian
+This has been tested on Ubuntu 20.04 and Debian, I do not cover any other versions of Linux but it should roughly be the same anyway
+\
+\
+\

 # Installing Arma 3 dedicated server on Linux